 \section{Quick Search on Reduced Hyperparameter Space}

-With the reduced hyperparameters search spaces presented in \ref{appendix:hp_search_space}, we ran a \textit{light} hyperparameter tuning described in Section \ref{sec:hpsens}.
+With the reduced hyperparameters search spaces presented in \ref{appendix:hp_search_space}, we ran a limited-budget hyperparameter tuning described in Section \ref{sec:hpsens}.
 The experiment was done on all dataset (Table \ref{tab:datasets}).
-We performed 50 trials per fold with 3 fold, meaning we ran a total of 150 trials for this light experiment.
+We performed 50 trials per fold with 3 folds, meaning we ran a total of 150 trials for this limited-budget experiment.
 The results par datasets are shown in Table~\ref{table:results_light}.

 \begin{tiny} \tabcolsep{4pt}\setstretch{1.5}

 \end{tiny}